 Energy Company — Represented an energy company and playing a leading role among defendants in these coordinated proceedings of several class actions alleging Sherman and Cartwright Act violations driving up the price of wholesale electricity.
 Many of these multibillion-dollar cases, including several resolved in federal court, were dismissed on filed rate and preemption grounds without discovery, and affirmed in landmark appellate decisions.

-Freelance writers — Represented a class of freelance writers in a federal Copyright Act claim brought against a defendant who sold articles by the class members without permission or payment of royalties.
-The matter was settled on favorable terms for the class.
+Freelance writers — Represented a class of freelance writers in a federal Copyright Act claim brought against a defendant who sold articles by the class members without permission or

 Pro Bono — Geoff has an active pro bono practice focusing on prisoners’ rights matters.
 Class actions he has litigated have resulted in sweeping injunctions to halt unconstitutional practices in which parolees were imprisoned without counsel or due process, and to halt unconstitutional 24-hour/day cell lockdowns based on the race of the inmates.